Getting Started

 # Start a stopped projectblissful-infra up

 Section titled “Reproducing environments”Every project has a blissful-infra.yaml that captures the full configuration.
-To reproduce the exact same environment on another machine:
+To reproduce the exact same sandbox on another machine:

-git clone git@github.com:your-org/my-app.gitcd my-app && blissful-infra upThis reads blissful-infra.yaml, regenerates docker-compose.yaml, and starts the stack — identical to what was originally created.
+git clone git@github.com:your-org/my-app.gitcd my-app && blissful-infra upThis reads blissful-infra.yaml, regenerates docker-compose.yaml, and starts the stack, byte-for-byte identical to what was originally created.
+Share it with a teammate and they get the same environment, no setup guide required.

 Next steps

-blissful-infra start - Commands: dev — hot reload and template development mode
+- Commands: dev, hot reload and template development mode